TheUbMunster/stg-pascal-compiler/README.md

 ## compliance level

 The spec refers to level 0 and level 1 compliance.
 Level 0 does not include conformant-array-parameter, whereas level 1 does.
-This compiler is level 1 compliant, but these extra features can be disabled to cause the compiler to function only in a level 0 compliance state via [TODO].
+This compiler is level 1 compliant, but these extra features can be disabled to cause the compiler to function only in a level 0 compliance state via [probably a flag option, TODO].